Natalie Portman says to skip Israeli ceremony due to Netanyahu speech

-Portman’s decision, which she said was “mischaracterized by others,” had caused a minor backlash in Israel on Friday after organizers of the prestigious Genesis Prize award ceremony said they cancelled the prize-giving.
+Portman’s decision, which she said was “mischaracterized by others,” had caused a minor backlash in Israel on Friday after organizers of the prestigious Genesis Prize award ceremony said they canceled the prize-giving.

 The group had quoted a representative of Portman who said recent “distressing” events in Israel caused the actress to back out.